 - Students specializing in Bible are required to have completed two semesters of Hebrew (for Old Testament) or Greek (for New Testament).
 If this requirement is not met prior to enrolment in the programme, the student will be required to complete the courses concurrently with their MPhil coursework. - Students are required to attend research seminars.
-Students must attend at least 50% of the seminars to qualify for designated credits. - All MPhil students are to register for at least one Research Methods course.
+Students must attend at least 50% of the seminars to qualify for designated credits. - All MPhil students are to register for the course, THEO6500 Research Methods in Theology.